willeppy/willeppy.github.io/index.md

 	</div>
 	<div class="intro-left">
 		<div class="intro-left">
 			Hello and welcome!
-I am a PhD candidate in the Human Computer Interaction Institute at Carnegie Mellon University.
+I am a PhD student in the Human Computer Interaction Institute at Carnegie Mellon University.
 I work in the <a href="https://dig.cmu.edu"> DIG </a> research group and am advised by <a href="https://www.domoritz.de">Dominik Moritz</a> and <a href="https://perer.org">Adam Perer</a>.
 		</div>
 		<div style="height: 1rem"></div>
 		<div class="intro-left">
-			My research interests lie in <b>developing ways to make complex systems easier to use and understand for experts and non-experts</b>.
-I am interested in how we can build tools to help users interact with their data through understandable Machine Learning, interactive visualizations, and recommended analysis.
-This involves building stand-alone systems for data analysis, building extensions to existing tools like Jupyter, and running human studies experiments to evaluate these systems.
+			My research interests lie in <b>developing interactive data science tools for both experts and non-experts</b>.
+I am interested in how we can help analysts understand their data through interactive visualization, recommended analysis, and models.
+My commonly used research methods include building stand-alone systems for data analysis, building extensions to existing tools like Jupyter, and running human studies experiments to evaluate these systems.
 		</div>
 		<div style="height: 1rem"></div>
 		<div class="intro-left">